This course helps students whose first language is not English develop their overall intelligibility and confidence in speaking. The course covers:

 Open only to students in ALP level 6 or higher.
 All new applicants must take the ALP's online placement test before admission.

-This class will be taught remotely (online) in the Fall 2020 semester.
+This class will be taught remotely (online) in the Fall 2020 and Spring 2021 semesters.

 Dates and Prices